Wheelie: Physics

 Thus the minimum power required is directly proportional to the mass of the vehicle and to its velocity.
 The slower a vehicle is moving, the less power is required to perform a wheelie, and that is without even considering the power required to overcome air drag, which increases with the cube of velocity.
 Therefore, the least amount of power required is when the vehicle begins accelerating from rest.

-In the case of tractor and truck pulling, the force to the pull the load is applied above the ground, and so it also acts to lift the front wheels and thus reduces the forward acceleration necessary to lift the front wheels.
+In the case of tractor and truck pulling, the force to pull the load is applied above the ground, and so it also acts to lift the front wheels and thus reduces the forward acceleration necessary to lift the front wheels.

 The total power $P$ required during a wheel, neglecting air drag can be shown to be: